TheAlternativeZurich/HackingSessionSheet/010-basics.md

 ### man

 `man` is a command you will need throughout all of the following exercises.
-It stands for "manual" and displays information about commands.
-It shows you what the given command can do, which options are available for it, what its input has to be and what will result when it finishes.
-Almost all commands provide such a manpage that is typically written by the developers themselves.
-Manual pages are reliable and the single most important tool to get comfortable using your shell.
+It stands for "manual" and shows you what almost any given command can do and which options are available for it.
+Almost all commands provide such a "manpage", which is typically written by the developers themselves.
+They are hence reliable and the single most important tool to get comfortable with using your shell.

 Some man pages are absolutely huge and may make you feel quite overwhelmed when you first open them.
 This is completely normal!
  The information you need for actually understanding how to run a program/command will in 90% of the cases be described in the first few lines of the page.
 The bulk of the manual usually describes special options (flags) that change how the command behaves when executed.
 Don't worry if you can't remember the details of a command or what its various options do.
-The most important thing to take away from a manual is a rough idea of *what* a command does: With that, you will know in which situations you can use the command.
+The most important thing to take away from a manual is a rough idea of *what* a command does: With that, you will know in which situations you can use it.
 The details can still be looked up in the manual and you will learn them by heart as time goes by.

 Try it yourself!
 The `man` command itself has its own manpage.
 Type `man man` to access it, use the arrow keys to scroll, and press Q to exit.